Indian Economic Trade Organization: Background and history

 In 2023, a delegation of IETO visited Vietnam to attend the Horasis conference in Binh Duong.
-IETO delegation, lead by consul general of India in Vietnam, Madan Mohan Sethi, was also invited by the Dak Lak Province.
+IETO delegation, led by consul general of India in Vietnam, Madan Mohan Sethi, was also invited by the Dak Lak Province.

 As of October 2024, Bency George holds a position on the Board of Directors of the India-GCC Trade Council.
 He is also Director of Corporate International Relations at the Indian Economic Trade Organization (IETO).